 The target cost-per-action strategy is suitable for a legacy campaign, but it is not useful for exploring new services or fresh accounts.

 The Target CPA approach allows Google Ads to use the set daily budget that automatically sets bids while driving as many conversations as possible at the requested CPA.
 Some conversions as possible at the requested CPA.
 Some modifications may cost more or less than your target.

 Pros of Target CPA

-- Target CPA can be set at either the campaign or portfolio level, which means there will be no individual keyword-level bids for you to adjust.
+- Target CPA can be set at either the campaign or portfolio level, which means there will be no individual types of keyword bidding strategy for you to adjust.

 - Minimum 60 days of conversion tracking and campaign running are recommended to hit the CPA.

 - Minimum 15 conversions are suggested for the learning phase.

 - Google no longer requires a set number of conversions in 30 days to run.